antonic901/xbmc4xbox-redux/lib/libPython/python/Doc/c-api/exceptions.rst

    Similar to :c:func:`PyErr_SetFromErrno`, with the additional behavior that if *filenameObject* is not *NULL*, it is passed to the constructor of *type* as a third parameter.
-In the case of exceptions such as :exc:`IOError` and :exc:`OSError`, this is used to define the :attr:`filename` attribute of the exception instance.
+In the case of :exc:`OSError` exception, this is used to define the :attr:`filename` attribute of the exception instance.

+.. c:function:: PyObject* PyErr_SetFromErrnoWithFilenameObjects(PyObject *type, PyObject *filenameObject, PyObject *filenameObject2)

+   Similar to :c:func:`PyErr_SetFromErrnoWithFilenameObject`, but takes a second filename object, for raising errors when a function that takes two filenames fails.

+   .. versionadded:: 3.4

 .. c:function:: PyObject* PyErr_SetFromErrnoWithFilename(PyObject *type, const char *filename)

-   Similar to :c:func:`PyErr_SetFromErrnoWithFilenameObject`, but the filename is given as a C string.
+   Similar to :c:func:`PyErr_SetFromErrnoWithFilenameObject`, but the filename is given as a C string.  *filename* is decoded from the filesystem encoding (:func:`os.fsdecode`).

 .. c:function:: PyObject* PyErr_SetFromWindowsErr(int ierr)